Blackklegend/blackklegend/README.md

   ![firebase](https://img.shields.io/badge/Firebase-039BE5?style=for-the-badge&logo=Firebase&logoColor=white)
   ![markdown](https://img.shields.io/badge/Markdown-000000?style=for-the-badge&logo=markdown&logoColor=white)

+- I'm also skilled with hardware and operational systems both windows and linux alike

+- I've also worked with kafka, digitalocean, AWS, yarn, managed domains, DNSes and hosts

-- 💬 Ask me about anything, if I know the answer, I'll tell you right away, if not, we'll find it.
+- 💬 I enjoy teaching so ask me about anything, if I know the answer, I'll tell you right away, if not, we'll find it.

 - ⚡ Fun fact: Our bodies actually can't feel temperature, just the electric charge moving around.
 If it leaves your body then you feel cold, if it enters you feel warm.